-- The Landscaping Scheme shall show all details of the existing and proposed hard and soft landscaping schemes for the site. - This is required for: - o All Full applications for major residential development (10 or more dwellings) - o All Major commercial developments - All Full applications for Minor development resulting in new building works in the countryside outside the defined built-up boundaries of the Local Plan - ALL non-householder applications in designated National Landscapes (formerly AONBs) - The Landscaping Scheme should provide the following details: - o of all boundaries - o of all hard surface treatment - of all soft landscaped areas, providing exact details of planting or percentage mix of planting including identification of all species. - A layout plan of relevant scale to define the details required above (including the relevant scale bar(s))
+- The Landscaping Scheme shall show all details of the existing and proposed hard and soft landscaping schemes for the site. - This is required for: - o All Full applications for major residential development (10 or more dwellings) - o All Major commercial developments - All Full applications for Minor development resulting in new building works in the countryside outside the defined built up boundaries of the Local Plan - The Landscaping Scheme should provide the following details: - o of all boundaries - o of all hard surface treatment - of all soft landscaped areas, providing exact details of planting or percentage mix of planting including identification of all species. - A layout plan of relevant scale to define the details required above (including the relevant scale bar(s))